-You may use as many 4-wire smoke detectors as can be powered from the panel's Auxiliary Power 1 output without exceeding the output's rating (see the Final Power-Up Procedure section for auxiliary power ratings).
+The installer may use as many 4-wire smoke detectors as can be powered from the panel's Auxiliary Power 1 output without exceeding the output's rating (see Section 19: Final Power-Up Procedure for auxiliary power ratings).

-Auxiliary power to 4-wire smoke detectors is not automatically reset after an alarm, and therefore must be momentarily interrupted using the built-in auxiliary relay as described below.
-This allows the detectors to be reset via the second entry of a User Code + OFF sequence.
+Auxiliary power to 4-wire smoke detectors is not automatically reset after an alarm.
+It must, therefore, be momentarily interrupted using the built-in auxiliary relay as described below.
+This allows the detectors to be reset via the second entry of a [User Code] + [OFF] sequence.
 Field 361 Aux Relay Function must be programmed as a 2.